 The general rule to apply is not to hire unless absolutely essential.
-Any action that avoids adding to overhead and committment at the beginning is basically good.
+Any action that avoids adding to overhead and commitment at the beginning is basically good.
 There are many examples of venture funded startups where an excess of liquidity has turned out to be a disadvantage!
 It allows ‘over-hiring’ people to fill jobs that may change rapidly.

 Startup Staffing Grid (example)

 If you do absolutely have to hire people, make sure that you have a flat organization.
 Happily a flat organization is almost synonymous with starting your own business.
 Don’t build hierarchies, or so-called ‘stovepipe’ structures.
 Make sure you hire people that are highly motivated, share the vision and have personal traits that you respect.
 Look at staffing across the organization, rather than dealing with recruitment piecemeal.
 Use of the startup staffing grid will help you to see the full picture and jobs in context.

 The incentives you offer don’t always need to be financial, but make sure that people are going to commit and give them a real reason to be there.
 When you are hiring, avoid denigrating yourself.
 You are starting the business, after all.
 I made the mistake of thinking since I was not a trained sales person, and that I should get in professionals.